In the News

 Starting with electronic signatures and transactions, this program first focuses on the requirements for a valid and enforceable electronic contract.
 The session will then explore the unique risks posed by electronic credit applications, contracts and other transactions as well as the state and federal laws governing electronic signatures and transactions and recent court cases addressing electronic signatures, contract formation and enforceability.
 There will then be a discussion of the various sources of credit information available in social media, the pros and cons of relying on social media and the legal risks of acting inappropriately.

 Click here to learn more and register.

-The Graduate School of Credit and Financial Management (GSCFM) delivers high-quality credit, financial and management instruction in a setting designed for executive education.
+Are you ready to make the jump to a greater career and responsibility?
+The Graduate School of Credit and Financial Management (GSCFM) is the place to start, providing high-quality credit, financial and management instruction in a setting designed for executive education.
 The professional relationships that develop throughout this program are the foundation of the program’s long-standing success.